Extract page text java from OneNote Using GroupDocs.Parser

 }

-Explanation: This validation ensures you don’t attempt to extract text from a non-existent page, avoiding runtime errors.
+Explanation: This validation step is essential for robust java parseexception handling.
+It ensures you don’t attempt to read a non‑existent page.

 Step 2: Extract and Display Text